Aeindus/IFilterShellView/README.md

 [![IFilterShellView Product Screenshot][product-screenshot]](https://github.com/Aeindus/IFilterShellView)

-There are not that many great features built into the window's explorer.
-It is true however that the explorer is not in fact a `simple` program built by Microsoft.
+The windows explorer is not a `simple` piece of software built by Microsoft.
 It is rather a quite complicated system that includes the tools and exposes the interfaces required so as to make development and integration a not that hard of a process.
 All that is required is access to documentation and code samples that /lead the way/.
 With that knowledge at hand the explorer is as customizable as it could be - to some extent - of course.

 However, windows namespace extensions are not developed - Microsoft lacks the will and developers lack both knowledge and will :-)